Obscur4ns/UKSF_Factions/Takistan/01_north_takistan_extremist_research_brief.md

 ## 4.1 Working name

-**Northern Takistan Emirate Front**
+**New Takistan Emirates**

-**Acronym:** NTEF
+**Acronym:** NTE

 This is currently treated as the English-language/NATO intelligence designation.

-A local self-designation is intentionally **TBD**.
-It should not be invented until a consistent Takistani naming and language convention has been established for the wider mod.
+A local self-designation is intentionally **al-Imārāt al-Tākistān al-Jadīda**. (working) It should not be invented until a consistent Takistani naming and language convention has been established for the wider mod.

 ### Naming goals